 Imagine this – you’ve been losing steadily for a couple of months, you’re 10-15 pounds down, and you’re feeling great about yourself.
 Filled with confidence, you step on the scale to check-in, but it doesn’t move for the first time during your journey.

 This idea can be dreadful, but don’t worry – everyone hits plateaus during fat loss.
 Dieting for beginners can be complicated, but a plateau usually means that the amount of calories you’re eating is enough to maintain your current weight.

 As you get lighter, the calories you need to maintain your weight keep decreasing as well.
 At a certain point, the deficit is no longer enough.
 So, repeat the first two steps once again – if you needed 3,000 calories earlier, so you were eating 2,500 to create a deficit, your current weight might only require 2,500 calories to maintain!

 If you don’t want to eat less to lose weight, start exercising more!
 Be careful not to over-exercise, though, as it can make your body weaker instead of stronger.

 Review your maintenance calories once again and figure out how much you need to eat to create a new deficit.
 By now, your stomach will get used to eating less, and you’ll quickly adjust to eating this new amount of calories.

 The Bottom Line

-The key to successful, long-term weight loss is creating a lifestyle change, and these tips aim to help you do that.
-As a beginner, you might lose weight fast, or it might be a slow and steady walk, but you’ll eventually win the race if you stick with it!
-If you have any medical conditions, though, make sure to consult a doctor to share concerns before starting any weight loss program.
+The key to successful, long-term weight loss for beginners or anyone really is to create a lifestyle change.
+And these easy weight loss tips and step-by-step guide will help you do just that.
+As a newbie, you might lose weight fast, or it might be a slow and steady walk, but you’ll eventually win the race if you stick with it!

 By gradually integrating these tips into your everyday life and keeping your motivation high, losing weight will eventually become fulfilling lifestyle.
 Don’t get caught up in complications – just trust in the process until you find out what works for your body.